 Normally, I would self-park.
 However, I had several errands to run and felt the need for convenience over cost.
-Self-parking at the Waldorf is $30.00 per day, and valet parking is $40.00 per day.
+Self-parking at the Waldorf is $30.00 daily, and valet parking is $40.00 daily.

-Anyway, I was immediately attended to, luggage removed from my car, and presented with a bottle of water.
+Anyway, I was immediately attended to.
+My luggage was removed from my car, and I was given a water bottle.
 The bottled water was a nice touch.

-And then I entered through those large front doors to the foyer of the hotel.
+And then I entered through those large front doors to the hotel’s foyer.

-I was greeted by a lobby with a clock tower sitting underneath a large chandelier.
+A lobby greeted me with a clock tower sitting underneath a large chandelier.
 The cove ceiling is gorgeous.

 Since I had arrived early, I decided to see if my room was ready.
 However, it wasn’t quite lunchtime, so I didn’t expect to be able to check in yet.

 The staff instructed me that the room would be ready shortly.
-Thankfully, I had my camera with me and used this time to photograph the resort.
+Thankfully, I had my camera and used this time to photograph the resort.

 I was early because I had stayed next door at the Signia by Hilton the previous evening.
-Signia was formerly the Hilton Bonnet Creek, but they underwent a name change this past year.
+Signia was formerly the Hilton Bonnet Creek but underwent a name change this past year.

 Related: Hilton Signia at Bonnet Creek Review